hatemr/academic-kickstart/content/post/linear-regression-basics.md

 ### Note on p-values
 With the added assumption that $\epsilon$ follows a normal distribution, we can derive the sampling distributions of the coefficients.
 They come out to be Gaussian and we can easily measure their p-value to test the null hypothesis that the coefficients are 0.
 This step is out-of-scope for this tutorial but it's worth mentioning here.

 P-values on the coefficients are tricky to interpret and many people have trouble with them.
 The term **statistical significance** has a specific definition and is not the same, nor does it imply, scientific or practical significance.
-Shalizi masterfully articulates the point:
+Shalizi says it best:

 > Statistical significance is a weird mixture of how big the coefficient is, how big a sample we've got, how much noise there is around the regression line, and how spread out the data is along the $x$ axis.
 This has so little to do with "significance" in ordinary language that it's pretty unfortunate we're stuck with the word; if the Ancestors had decided to say "statistically detectable" or "statistically distinguishable from 0", we might have avoided a lot of confusion.[^3]